 One such seminar took place in the British Council School in Madrid.
 Experienced teachers already working in the school took part in a mentor training weekend run by professional trainers from a British university, who travelled out from the U.K to run the weekend course.

 The course was free and lunch was provided for the delegates.
 Two previous training seminars took place in the International School of Madrid.
 Cambridge House Community College, Valencia, also provided mentor training for a further 50 teachers.

-Our next free training seminar "Differentiation" will take place in March 2013 in Sevilla at St George's School, and will be led by Dr Anne Convery from the University of Nottingham.
+Our last free training seminar "Differentiation" took place in March 2014 in Sevilla at St George's School, and will be led by Dr Anne Convery from the University of Nottingham.

 PGCESpain is committed to developing Continuous Professional Development and increased career opportunities to teachers throughout Spain, working in British and bilingual schools.
 They offer advice to trainees regarding correct contractual arrangements and aim to support professional teachers throughout their careers.